-Made from nylon, polyester and elastane, Actinput's compression socks have the amount of stretch you desire with a higher level of 20-30 mmHg of compression.
+Made from nylon, polyester and elastane, these 20 to 30 mmHg socks have great stretch with a high level of compression.

-Pros: Coming in packs of eight, these compression socks will have you set for multiple days of travel.
-Their nylon-heavy fabric makes them durable yet breathable and sweat-wicking as well.
+Pros: The set will have you set for multiple days of travel.
+Their nylon fabric makes them durable yet breathable to keep feet dry and fresh throughout your day.